oanacatalinac/AC2023/README.md

 ```

 After executing **Step 5** user is redirected to a page where details for the chosen watch are displayed.
-For this we need to create another page object **WatcheDetailsPage.cs**:
+For this we need to create another page object **WatchDetailsPage.cs**:

 ```csharp